SocksTheWolf/domain-redirects/README.md

 # domain-redirects
-Simple repository for setting up Digital Ocean Static Apps for doing domain redirects.
-By default, your base application will redirect to https://example.com, but you can change this in your domain settings once you've deployed to digital ocean using the button below:
+Simple repository for setting up DigitalOcean Static Apps for doing domain redirects.
+By default, your base application will redirect to https://example.com, but you can change this in your domain settings once you've deployed to DigitalOcean using the button below:

 [![Deploy to DO](https://www.deploytodo.com/do-btn-blue.svg)](https://cloud.digitalocean.com/apps/new?repo=https://github.com/SocksTheWolf/domain-redirects/tree/main&refcode=b6f00eb15df2)

+(Small Disclosure Note: I inject my refcode into the project setup URL, so if you ever buy anything on DigitalOcean, I get a small cut, but this entire project is free for up to 3 uses, so I'll probably not make anything)

 You can click Skip to Review and then build the application.
 Everything is set up for you so you do not have to pay anything.